Albania

 In a large mixing bowl, combine the flour and salt.
 Make a well in the centre and pour in the yeast mixture.

-If using egg, add the it to the mixture.
+If using egg, add it to the mixture.

 Mix everything together until a sticky dough forms.
 You can use a wooden spoon or your hands to combine the ingredients.
 The dough should be slightly sticky but manageable.
 If it’s too sticky, add a bit more flour.